We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance Integrity Promise.

 Thermal runaway produces its own oxygen, often reigniting fires after being extinguished.
 Due to the unpredictable and volatile nature of these fires, the best thing to do is to leave the room immediately, close the door, evacuate your home, and call 911.
 Having smoke detectors and fire extinguishers in your home is a smart way to help protect your family from any home fire.

-How to Safely Dispose of Batteries in Virginia
+How to safely dispose of batteries in Virginia

 There are four types of rechargeable batteries in homes today: lithium-ion, nickel-cadmium (ni-cad), nickel metal hydride, and small sealed lead acid batteries (SSLA's under 2 lbs.)
 When damaged or exposed, these batteries pose a major fire hazard and can not be thrown away in your trash or placed in your regular recycling bin.